wxMaxima-developers/wxmaxima/Doxygen/Readme.md

 -----------------------

 This naturally depends on what you want to archieve.
- - The worksheet is mostly handled by the class MathCtrl
+ - The worksheet is mostly handled by the class Worksheet
  - All the cells that are displayed in the worksheet and all the sub- cells that represent individual elements inside one of these cells are child objects of MathCell.
 This object also contains most of